The Brooklyn Mat Maker

 Annual occupational progression documentation

-"Eliza, widow of Richard" family designation
+"Kenny Elizabeth, wid Richard" family designation

-Address consistency in Ward 7
+Address consistency in Brooklyn

 Cross-year verification of information